 The charging station features four clear-cover enclosures for users to store and charge mobile devices such as phones and tablets.

 City of St. Petersburg employees were responsible for manufacturing.
-Each station costs approximately $2500 including fabrication and installation.
+Each station costs approximately $2.500.
+For that’s including fabrication and installation.
 Locations where charging stations will be installed include:

 and two locations in Vinoy Park.

 In conclusion, sustainability continues to be a cornerstone of Mayor Kriseman’s Administration.
 Moreover an important component of Deputy Mayor Kanika Tomalin’s Healthy City Initiative.
 On April 18, the City of St. Petersburg celebrated Earth Day.
 For it was its second annual free festival.
 Located also in South Straub Park along the cities renowned waterfront.
 This was also the second official Earth Day festival for St. Pete.

 It is the city is leading the way in Florida.

 All by implementing strategies for most noteworthy a sustainable future.

 In additionSt.
 Petersburg was also the first city in the state.
 All to receive the Green Building Coalition’s Green City designation.
 Moreover it has been recognized for:

 and water conservation.

 Finally and more importantly environmental programs.